FelisDiligens/FelisDiligens/README.md

 ### Hi there 👋

+I'm a self-taught developer from Germany, who probably drinks too much coffee ☕😅.
+You're probably here because of [Fallout 76 Quick Configuration](https://github.com/FelisDiligens/Fallout76-QuickConfiguration), which is a tool I wrote as a little hobby.

+I mostly worked with JavaScript ☕📜, C# 🎵, and Python 🐍.

 <!--
 **FelisDiligens/FelisDiligens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.